MetaphorData/connectors/metaphor/bigquery/README.md

   # (Optional) Exclude queries issued by service accounts.
 Default to false.
   exclude_service_accounts: <boolean>

   # (Optional) The number of query logs to fetch from BigQuery in one batch.
-Default to 1000.
+Max 1000, default to 1000.
   fetch_size: <number_of_logs>
 ```